Char-Hunt/Char-Hunt/README.md

 ### Hi there | bonjour | こんにちは | ሰላም | नमस्कार | kamusta na | Mālō | Hallo | مرحبا | ஹலோ | Hola
 My name is Char.
 I analyze and manage organizational systems and work to maintain core principles including confidentiality, integrity and ethics.
-My IT infrastructure analysis, Technical Writing/Editing, ITSM background and understanding of business architecture gives a strong base to troubleshoot and provide solutions in networked environments.
+My IT infrastructure analysis, Technical Writing/Editing, IT systems background and understanding of business architecture gives a strong base to troubleshoot and provide solutions in networked environments.
 During my career I have worked in high-demand reactive, rapid response positions providing 24x7 support of IT support services delivery and project management; deploying new applications and supporting technologies.

 I find solutions for companies, delivering customer care excellence, facilitating efficiencies, accountability, and results.
 I have diverse experience in IT infrastructure and governance, implementation, and business requirements.
 I am a naturally inquisitive learner and collaborative IT ally, with a passion for strategic problem solving and creatively aligning compliance programs with clear objectives.
 I value exchanging insights, trends, and resources relevant to navigating change, on our own terms.